MattTriano/analytics_data_where_house/README.md

 # Analytics Data Where House

+**Analytics Data Where House** (or **ADWH**) is a data engineering and analytics engineering project that implements an open-source modern data platform and analyzes public data related to the housing market in Cook County, Illinois.

+# Features

 This platform automates curating a local data warehouse of interesting, up-to-date public data sets.
 It enables users (well, mainly one user, me) to easily add data sets to the warehouse, build analyses that explore and answer questions with current data, and discover existing assets to accelerate exploring new questions.

 At present, it uses docker to provision and run: